Roger Clarke's Web-Site

 It is feasible for cultural affinities to be achieved in some B2C contexts.
 For example, consumers' dealings with cooperatives, such as credit unions / Kreditgenossenschaften, may achieve this, because 'they are us'.
 On the other hand, it is infeasible for for-profit corporations to achieve anything more than an ersatz form of trust with their customers, because corporations law demands that priority be given to the interests of the corporation above all other interests.

-Where the market power of the parties to a transaction is reasonably balanced, the interests of both parties may be reflected in the terms of contracts that they enter into.
-This is seldom the case with B2C commerce generally, however, nor B2C eCommerce in particular.
-It is theoretically feasible for consumers to achieve sufficient market power to ensure balanced contract terms, e.g. through amalgamation of their individual buying-power, or through consumer rights legislation.
-In practice, however, such circumstances seldom arise.
+Where the market power of the parties to a transaction is reasonably balanced, the interests of both parties may be reflected in the terms of the contracts that they enter into.
+This is seldom the case with B2C commerce generally, however, nor with B2C eCommerce in particular.
+It is theoretically feasible for consumers to achieve sufficient market power to ensure balanced contract terms, in particular through amalgamation of their individual buying-power, or through consumer rights legislation.
+In practice, however, an effective balance of power seldom arises.

 The convention has been to assume that trust is either present, or it is not, and hence:

-Lack of Trust is the absence, or inadequacy, of confidence by one party in the reliability of the behaviour of other parties
+Lack of Trust is the absence, or inadequacy, of confidence by one party in the reliability of the behaviour of one or more other parties

-This alone is inadequate, however, because it fails to account for circumstances in which, rather than there being either a positive feeling or an absence of it, there is instead a negative element present.
-This author accordingly proposes the following additional term and definition.
+This notion alone is not sufficient, however, because it fails to account for circumstances in which, rather than there being either a positive feeling or an absence of it, there is instead a negative element present, which represents a positive impediment rather than merely the lack of a positive motivator to transact.
+The concept of `negative ratings' (Ba & Pavlou 2002) falls short of that need.
+This author accordingly proposes the following additional term and definition:

-Distrust is the the active belief by one party that the behaviour of other parties is not reliable
+Distrust is the the active belief by one party that the behaviour of one or more other parties is not reliable

-Forced Trust is hope held by one party that the behaviour of other parties will be reliable, despite the absence of important trust factors
+Forced Trust is hope held by one party that the behaviour of one or more other parties will be reliable, despite the absence of important trust factors

 The concepts presented in the previous sub-section provide a basis for developing insights into privacy problems and their solutions.
 In order to operationalise the concepts, however, it is necessary to distinguish several different categories of trust factor.